roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2019          | 2249989796    | 2252326390   | 2336594      | 0.10            |
 | 2020          | 2345878357    | 2318994169   | -26884188    | -1.15           |

+In the years of 2018 and 2019 in the month of july
 ```
 WITH temp_cte AS (SELECT calendar_year,
 SUM(CASE WHEN (week_number BETWEEN 13 AND 24) THEN sales END) before_change,